cyberark/conjur-api-java/README.md

       resource: !variable <NAME_OF_VARIABLE>
 ```

-3. Load the policy into Conjur like so: `conjur policy load <NAME_OF_POLICY>.yml`
+3. Load the policy in the Conjur CLI like so: `conjur policy load <NAME_OF_POLICY>.yml`

-4. Once the policy is loaded (for the first time), an id and API key should be returned for the host.
+4. Once the policy is loaded (for the first time), an ID and API key will be returned for the host.
 It should look something like:
 ```bash
 Loaded policy 'root'
 {